 Chocolate Chip Cookie Cake

 What’s easier than a cookie and even more delicious?
-A giant chocolate chip cookie cake!
+A giant Chocolate Chip Cookie Cake!
 Skip rolling individual cookies and bake a pie-sized cookie cake with a soft and chewy center: perfect for celebrations!

 I’ve said it before, and I’ll say it again: when ranking cakes, the hierarchy is very clearly ice cream cake >> cookie cake >> regular cake.

-No hate meant to regular cake (after all, you know I’m more than a little bundt cake obsessed) buuuuut…. well… ice cream cake is the best kind of cake, obviously.
+No hate meant for regular cake (after all, you know I’m more than a little bundt cake obsessed) buuuuut…. well… ice cream cake is the best kind of cake, obviously.
 And then cookie cake.

 Because what’s better than a giant cookie turned into a cake?
 Not much.
 (Besides ice cream.)